DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Jan 27.md

 This is another projectile-based power, so it should not be too different code-wise from the fireball power.

 ### Overview
+- The player fires X physical projectiles, each having its own forward direction
 -

 ### Configurable values in Editor
+- Damage: the amount of damage each projectile does